Molasses cookies—homey and historic, from the days when sugar was unaffordable to most households—from This Little Cookie

 - No-Bake Cookies.
 A “faux” cookie, a kind of candy-cookie hybrid.
 An example is Rice Krispies Treats.

 - Pressed Cookies.
-Made from a soft dough that is extruded from a cookie press (cookie gun) or pastry tube into various decorative shapes.
-Spritz cookies are an example.
+Made from a soft dough that is extruded from a cookie press (cookie gun) or pastry bag into various decorative shapes.
+Spritz cookies and French macarons are examples.

 - Refrigerator Cookies or Ice Box Cookies.
 Made from a stiff dough that is refrigerated in logs until it becomes hard.
 It is then sliced into rounds and baked.
 Examples include pinwheels and shortbread.

-- Rolled Cookies.
+- Rolled Cookies (Cutout Cookies).
 Made from a stiffer dough that is chilled and then rolled out and cut into shapes with a cookie cutter, knife or pastry wheel.
 Gingerbread men are an example (or any cookie made with a cookie cutter).

 Macaroons from Mad Mac, a NIBBLE Top Pick